reidfalconer/14D004_scraping_project/README.md

 </p>

 ### **[Jobs in barcelona](http://jobsinbarcelona.es/):**
-On the datacamp course page itself, you can search for courses of interest or browse by technology.
+Jobs in Barcelona is a platform of tech orientated jobs in Barcelona
 <p align="center">
   <img src="./img/jobsinbarca_1.png" alt="browse_by_tech"
        width="500" height="350">
 </p>

-the `datacamp.py` script extracts all of the course titles within these six thechnologies, along with their course description, author, authors occupation and url.
+the `jobsinbarcelona.py` script scrapes all of the job listings along with the company, location, release date, source and url.

 <p align="center">
   <img src="./img/jobsinbarca_2.png" alt="browse_by_tech"